 If a conflict is handled well it can:

 Any season is a good time to arrange for a departmental workshop.
-New - short (45 minutes) program on e-mail.
+To schedule a workshop please contact Dale Robinson at 540-231-1824.

 We know that dealing with conflict can be stressful.
 The Human Resources Health and Wellness team has resources available to help you.
 Be sure to check out the Hokie Wellness Multimedia section.

-Virginia Tech and the Virginia Department of Human Resource Management (DHRM) are continuing to collaborate in a mediation partnership to provide mediation services to state employees in our region.The program began in 2009 and was extended in 2011.
+Virginia Tech and the Virginia Department of Human Resource Management (DHRM) are continuing to collaborate in a mediation partnership to provide mediation services to state employees in our region.The program began in 2009.